Alormys

-Alormys is a genus of extinct murids that lived on Alor Island (Indonesia) during the Holocene period.
-Their fossil, which indicate that they are large sized rodent, at first was noticed in the Tron Bon Lei rockshelter and also owl roost deposit on Makpan.
-Superficially, Alormys most closely resembles Milimonggamys (Sumba) and Papagomys (Flores) of the giant murids of Nusa Tenggara.
-Based on its relatively unspecialized moderately hypsodont teeth and the isotype, Alormys is said to probably have an almost exclusively plants diet.
-Interestingly, authors from the describing paper wrote that it is possible for the taxa to be still alive and waiting to be discovered although it is very unlikely.
-The carbon dating from the specimen indicated that they went extinct around 2000 years ago.
+Alormys is a genus of extinct murid that lived on Alor Island (Indonesia) during the Holocene period.
+Their fossils were first noticed in the Tron Bon Lei rockshelter and also owl roost deposit on Makpan.
+They were large rodents, superficially most closely resembling Milimonggamys of Sumba and Papagomys on Flores.
+Based on its relatively unspecialized moderately hypsodont teeth and the isotype, Alormys is said to probably have an almost exclusively plant-based diet.
+Interestingly, authors from the describing paper wrote that it is possible for the taxa to be still alive and waiting to be rediscovered although it is very unlikely.
+Carbon dating from the specimen indicated that they went extinct around 2000 years ago.